chinamike65/hugo-tuolesi/content/book5/book5en.md

 Before the age of eighteen, everyone thought I was Sonam Dorje, and I existed under the name Sonam Dorje.

-After I became a monk at the age of eighteen, Dharma King Yongzin named me "Ngawang Gyatso", not Sonam Dorje, so after I was eighteen years old, it existed under the name of Ngawang Gyatso.
+After I became a monk at the age of eighteen, Dharma Master Yongzeng named me "Ngawang Gyatso", not Sonam Dorje, so since I was eighteen years old, I existed under the name of Ngawang Gyatso.

-For another example, if a teacup is called teacup in Chinese, it exists on the “teacup”; Tibetans call it Gage, it is Gage, not a teacup; if it is called Cup in English, it becomes Cup, so it is in different Exist in the name.
+For another example, if a teacup is called teacup in Chinese, it exists on the “teacup”; Tibetans call it Gage, it is Gage, not a teacup; if it is called Cup in English, it becomes Cup, so it is the difference exists in the name.

-Another example is that a person is the mayor now, but he is not the mayor when he does not get the post of mayor.
+Another example is that a person is the mayor now, but he is not the mayor when he does not hold the post of mayor.

-After being promoted from the mayor to the county magistrate, it is the county magistrate.
-If the title of the county magistrate is changed, it is no longer the county magistrate.
+After being promoted from mayor to the county magistrate, he is the county magistrate.
+If the title of the county magistrate is changed, he is no longer the county magistrate.

 But no matter how these titles are changed, the person is always that person.

 Therefore, this person has always existed on the famous words, and all things exist on the famous words.

-Myriad laws and myriad things exist only in famous words, which is the highest interpretation of the Madhyamika School of Enlightenment.
+Myriad phenomena and myriad formations exist only in famous words, which is the highest interpretation of the Madhyamika School of Enlightenment.
 Once you understand this sentence, you will understand half emptiness.

 32